Drobeta-Turnu Severin: Middle Ages

 Romanian Voivodes have also fought for this powerful fortress, conquering it or claiming it from time to time.
 Litovoi and Basarab I died at this fortress.
 Mircea the Elder (Mircea cel Bătrân) established Bănia Severinului (Banate of Severin) and, in 1406, concluded a treaty of alliance with Sigismund of Hungary right in Severin.
 After the death of Mircea, Sigismund freed the Severin Fortress occupied by the Turks, and even made some concessions to the monasteries of Vodița and Tismana.
 Then Banate of Severin returned to John Hunyadi, who consolidated all the castles on the Danube.
 Around 1432, possession passed to the Wallachian voivodes.

-After the fall of Constantinople in 1453, attacks on the Danubian fortresses were made, moving the Banate residence to Strehaia.
-Later in Craiova, the Severin population migrating to Cerneți village at 6 km north, which became the capital of the Mehedinți district.
-In 1524, after a devastating attack by the Turks led by Suleiman the Magnificent, Litovoi only one tower of the fortress Severin was left standing, which led to the appointment of the Mehedinți people by Turnul lui Severin (Tower of Severinus).
-Then it was seized by the Ottoman Empire in 1524.
+After the fall of Constantinople in 1453, attacks on the Danubian fortresses were made, moving the Banate residence to Strehaia, the Severin population migrating to the Cerneți village, 6 km north, which became the capital of the Mehedinți district.
+In 1524, after a devastating attack by the Turks led by Suleiman the Magnificent, only one tower of the Severin fortress was left standing, which led the people to name it Turnul lui Severin (Tower of Severinus).
+Severin remained under Ottoman rule until 1829 except a Wallachian occupation between 1594 and 1599 and an Austrian one between 1718 and 1738.
 Under Ottoman occupation, the territory's administration moved to the west of Oltenia and was centered in Cerneţi.

 In 1936, Prof. Dr. Al. Bărăcilă executed excavations at the fortress, where he managed to reconstruct the layout of the castle and recovered rich archaeological materials (rails, iron, copper, stone cannonballs, pipe of a bronze cannon etc.).
 The fortress was rectangular shaped with two walls made of unprocessed river stones, glued with mortar.
 In the center of the castle there was a chapel, surrounded by graves, built in part with materials taken from Drobeta Castrum.
 Also in the fortress was an oven-hearth serving a weapons workshop.
 Inside the interior, to the north, was a tower with three floors used for defense; to the east a second tower, thicker, at the angle of the wall.
 The entrance to the castle was through a gate dome and the fortress was surrounded by a deep moat.
-Severin was under Ottoman rule until 1829 except Wallachian occupation between 1594 and 1599 and Austrian one between 1718 and 1738.

-For nearly 300 years the fortress was rebuilt after each battle to defend Wallachia against the Hungarians and Turks.
-Former Drobeta was reborn.
-Later, monuments from the Ancient Age embedded in the walls of new fortresses were discovered.
-Two Christian churches, Catholic and Eastern Orthodox, coexisted during these three centuries.